European stocks hold firm near record highs | Business

 European stocks hold firm near record highs

-The Europe-wide STOXX 600 rose 0.1%.
-Oil and gas stocks inched up 0.2% even as crude prices retreated from three-week highs after a powerful hurricane slammed into the U.S. Gulf coast, forcing shutdowns and evacuations of hundreds of offshore oil platforms.
+European stocks held firm on Monday near record highs scaled earlier this month, as hopes that continued central bank support would sustain an economic recovery offset woes over rising Delta COVID-19 variant cases.

-European stocks inched higher on Monday, holding below record highs scaled earlier this month, as hopes that continued central bank support would sustain an economic recovery offset woes around the Delta variant of the coronavirus.
+European stocks held firm on Monday near record highs scaled earlier this month, as hopes that continued central bank support would sustain an economic recovery offset woes over rising Delta COVID-19 variant cases.
+UK markets were closed for a bank holiday, while Germany's DAX and France's CAC 40 were up about 0.1% in morning trading.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)